microsoft/vscode-docs/tutorials/nodejs-deployment/create-website.md

 In this step, you will use the Azure CLI to create a website on Azure.

-> Tip!
-The [Azure CLI extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azurecli) for VS Code provides syntax colorization, IntelliSense (completions) and snippets when writing Azure CLI scripts
+> **Tip**: The [Azure CLI extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azurecli) for VS Code provides syntax colorization, IntelliSense (completions) and snippets when writing Azure CLI scripts
 >
 > <a class="tutorial-install-extension-btn" href="vscode:extension/ms-vscode.azurecli">Install the Azure CLI extension</a>